 By Tom Arnold and Saeed Azhar

-Alawwal Bank and Saudi British Bank last week agreed to start talks about a merger that could create the kingdom's third biggest bank with assets of nearly $80 billion.
+DUBAI, April 25 (Reuters) - Saudi lenders Alawwal Bank and Saudi British Bank have agreed to start talks about a merger that could create the kingdom's third biggest bank with assets of nearly $80 billion.